franciscovillaescusa/CMD/docs/source/inference.rst

 Parameter Inference
 ===================

 One of the most obvious applications of CMD is parameter inference.
+CMD contains a collection of hundreds of thousands of 2D maps and 3D grids with different properties of the comic gas, dark matter, stars, and black holes from 2,000 different universes that span tens of light years apart.
+Each of those maps and grids is characterized by 6 numbers: two cosmological parameters describing fundamental properties of the Universe and four astrophysical parameters that quantify the efficiency of astrophysical processes supernova explosions or feedback from black holes.
+The task is to develop robust models that can infer the value of the two cosmological parameters from the data with the highest accuracy.

 In this work and this work parameter inference from the 2D maps of CMD was carried out.
 Here we release all codes and network weights used in that analysis as a benchmark model to compare with.